robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 ## Basic Architecture

-The library is contrived as a tree of manager objects representing and managing some resource.
+The library is contrived as a tree of manager objects representing and managing the internal state of some resource (e.g., scene, action point, ...).
 The root element is the `Arcor2Session` class, which offers connection methods, general and utility RPCs, and maintains a collection of scenes, projects, object types, and packages.
 Scene is then represented by the `SceneManager` class and offers scene-related RPCs, and maintains a collection of its action objects.
 A similar pattern continues until you get to the leaf elements.